The One True God is our Loving Husband

 ...knowing that you were not redeemed with perishable things like silver or gold from your futile way of life inherited from your forefathers, but with precious blood, as of a lamb unblemished and spotless, the blood of Christ.
 1 Peter 1:18-19 NASB®

-Do you feel discouraged, insignificant, mabye hopeless or depressed at times?
+Do you feel discouraged, hopeless or depressed sometimes?
+Maybe you feel insignificant even invisible in some situations?
 I know I can.
 Women especially can feel unattractive, perhaps even ugly, because of the world's expectations on their outward appearance.
 Frankly as I get old, if I zero in on my wrinkles, etc., I certainly don't feel very beautiful.
 I am sure many of you can relate because life is life.
 Yet, there is a life-changing answer to our heartfelt psychological and physical struggles, Jesus Christ.
-Remember dear ones, you have been set free by Jesus to live in His joy and confidence, as His glorious bride.
-Knowing I am very much loved and esteemed by Jesus has given me the desire and resolve to live as He sees me as His beloved just right bride.
+Remember dear ones, you have been set free by Jesus to live in His joy, grace and confidence, as His glorious bride.
+Knowing I am very much loved and esteemed by Jesus has given me the desire and resolve to live as He sees me, as His beloved just right bride.
+(Isaiah 61:1-3, 7, 10; Ephesians 5: 25-27; Jude 24-25).
 How about you?
-(Isaiah 61:1, 3, 7, 10; Ephesians 5:25-27).

 For the LORD takes pleasure in His people; He will beautify the afflicted ones with salvation.
 Psalm 149:4 NASB®

-God is your faithful husband.
 I am blessed to have a faithful and loving husband.
 But some of you do not.
 So it is just natural to feel God will be disloyal.
 I promise you, God will be faithful and loyal to you.
-God's love and faithfulness aren't bound by what we do, they are bound by Who He is.
-Remember, God's hesed love is loyal, faithful love.
-(Number 23:19; Psalm 23:6, 59:16-17) God has no intention of not staying committed to you.
+His love and faithfulness aren't bound by what we do, they are bound by Who He is.
+Remember, God's love is a loyal, faithful love.
+God has no intention of not staying committed to you.
 He gave His life to be with you.

 If we are honest with ourselves, we are not the perfect wife.
 We go against God quite often by doing exactly what we want and not what God wants.
 Yet, God is our loving and devoted husband, Who is always patient, and compassionate towards us.
 I think He is the perfect husband.
 Do you?